 3) Other Physical Traumas

-It is best—whether your child’s head is odd-shaped or not and whether their head sits unevenly or not—to have their skeletal system checked as early as possible by a chiropractor or osteopath.
+I highly recommend whether your child’s head is odd-shaped or not and whether their head sits unevenly or not, to have their skeletal system and nervous system checked as early as possible by a chiropractor skilled with babies and children.
 A chiropractor’s focus is not aesthetics; their aim is to help increase the neurological function of your child.

 “If young bodies are in bad shape, what about the brains that are attached to them?”